utopia-foss/utopia/README.md

 Using the [paramspace package][paramspace], this allows to easily define parameter sweeps, which can then be carried out as simultaneous simulations on massively parallel, distributed machines.
 The [dantro][dantro]-based data processing pipeline automates visualization, thereby coupling the model implementation and its analysis closer together.

-Several models are readily included in the framework, among them Conway's Game of Life, as well as one CA- and one agent-based contagious disease model.
+Several models are readily included in the framework, among them Conway's Game of Life, one CA- and one agent-based contagious disease model, and a network-based model of social opinion dynamics.
 Investigating these models by performing simulation runs with a few varying parameters, or sensitivity analysis over a large parameter space, requires little to no programming skills.

-For introductory guides, feature lists, FAQs, and API references refer to the online [user manual](https://hermes.iup.uni-heidelberg.de/utopia_doc/master/html/index.html).
+For introductory guides, feature lists, FAQs, and API references refer to the online [user manual at docs.utopia-project.org][Utopia-docs]

+Utopia development happens mainly on our self-hosted GitLab instance at [`ts-gitlab.iup.uni-heidelberg.de`][Utopia].
+Additionally, you can retrieve the code and get in contact via mirrored repositories on [GitLab.com][Utopia-Gitlab] and [GitHub][Utopia-Github].

 ### How to cite Utopia